MicrosoftDocs/win32/desktop-src/WinHttp/what-s-new-in-windows-longhorn.md

 ---
-Description: 'Starting in Windows Server 2008 and Windows Vista, the WinHTTP API has been enhanced to include the following features.' ms.assetid: 'b47a2e38-67bd-4d43-936c-8781641cb7f6'
+Description: Starting in Windows Server 2008 and Windows Vista, the WinHTTP API has been enhanced to include the following features. ms.assetid: b47a2e38-67bd-4d43-936c-8781641cb7f6
-title: 'What's New in Windows Server 2008 and Windows Vista' ms.technology: desktop ms.prod: windows ms.author: windowssdkdev
+title: Whats New in Windows Server 2008 and Windows Vista ms.technology: desktop ms.prod: windows ms.author: windowssdkdev